 Moreover, in yet another new piece of research, Variety documents just how aggressively Netflix is working to generate its own new content.

-will be an easy option for Comcast subscribers, but may be a hard sell for cord-cutters with so many other choices on the table,” say these analysts.
+HBO Max’s high monthly fee will make it difficult to grow its subscriber base past a certain point, and NBC Universal’s Peacock “will be an easy option for Comcast subscribers, but may be a hard sell for cord-cutters with so many other choices on the table,” say these analysts.

 Apple’s original content base is “meager,” but Apple will have the advantage of being able to package its Apple TV+ service with other Apple services such as Apple Music.